-- It is a very useful teaching aid since it asks students to complete a task which involves looking for current information and applying the principles covered. - It encourages students to keep abreast of current international marketing activities. - It can complement other blended teaching and learning activities applied by instructors, such as discussion questions and research assignments.
+- It is a very useful teaching aid since it asks students to complete a task which involves looking for current information and applying principles covered. - It encourages students to keep abreast of current international marketing activities. - It can complement other blended teaching and learning activities applied by instructors, for example, discussion questions and research assignments.

-Model Answer-IMEdge-Chapter 2
+Model Answer - IMEDGE - Chapter 2

-Briefly identify some of the key Chinese state-owned enterprises (SOEs) that have bought assets in Australia.
+Briefly identify some of the key Chinese SOEs that have bought assets in Australia.
 Outline the nature of potential risks that can arise as a result of the domination of these SOEs in Australia.

-1 Key Chinese SOEs that have bought assets in Australia
+i.
+Key Chinese SOEs that have bought assets in Australia